-- Submit a letter of intent by January 31, 2022. - Meet with the County Office of Education. - Submit a SBHIP partners form by March 15, 2022. - Complete and submit a behavioral health related assessment package in collaboration with SBHIP partners no later than December 31, 2022. - Select one or more targeted behavioral health interventions per county (based on assessment allocation) to implement within their selected LEA(s). - Complete and submit a Project Plan (Milestone One) with identified metrics no later than December 31, 2022. - Initiate the MOU process with selected partners. - Complete and submit Bi-Quarterly Reports to provide status updates. - Counties with MCP Changes Beginning in 2024 Only: Submit Transition Plan Acknowledgement (Part 1) no later than June 30, 2023. - MCPs in Counties with all Plans Exiting in 2023 Only: Submit Transition Plan Part 2 no later than September 29, 2023.
-4 - Complete and submit a Project Outcome Report (Milestone Two) with an identified metric and related measures upon completion of each Targeted Intervention.
+- Submit a letter of intent by January 31, 2022. - Meet with the County Office of Education. - Submit a SBHIP partners form by March 15, 2022. - Complete and submit a behavioral health related assessment package in collaboration with SBHIP partners no later than December 31, 2022. - Select one or more targeted behavioral health interventions per county (based on assessment allocation) to implement within their selected LEA(s). - Complete and submit a Project Plan (Milestone One) with identified metrics no later than December 31, 2022. - Initiate the MOU process with selected partners.

+- Complete and submit Bi-Quarterly Reports to provide status updates. - Complete and submit a Project Outcome Report (Milestone Two) with an identified metric and related measures upon completion of each targeted intervention.

-Note: Collaborating MCPs are able to submit shared deliverable responses, as long as each MCP submits the completed deliverable to the following email address no later than the provided submission deadlines: sbhip@dhcs.ca.gov.
-4 DHCS reserves the right to modify the deadlines as needed.
+Note: Collaborating MCPs are able to submit shared Project Plan, Needs Assessment, and Bi-Quarterly Report answers, as long as each MCP submits the completed deliverable to the following email address no later than the provided submission deadlines: sbhip@dhcs.ca.gov.
+DHCS reserves the right to modify the deadlines as needed.